 Six Ways You Can Keep Yourself Alive With Animal Bones

-The procedure to making a bone knife is pretty simple.
+The procedure for making a bone knife is pretty simple.
 After collecting a discarded animal bone, you can shape it into a blade by grinding it up against a coarse stone.
 The lengthy bones from a large animal like a deer are usually used.
-The long femur and shin bones are probably the best, and will give you plenty of space to make the blade while still leaving enough bone for a handle.
+The long femur and shin bones are probably the best and will give you plenty of space to make the blade while still leaving enough bone for a handle.
 This short video will give the rundown on how these knives are made.
 It really looks like anybody could do it.
-Be careful though and respect the material you’re working with, because a bone knife can be just as sharp as steel blade.
+Be careful though and respect the material you’re working with because a bone knife can be just as sharp as a steel blade.

 Unlike sewing needles, which can be chipped out of most bones, it seems like fishing hooks are easier to make out of very specific parts of the animal.
 Certain bones are already very close to the shape of a hook, and if you examine the remains of an animal you’ll probably find several good contenders to work with.
 While I’ve never made a bone hook, after doing some research I’ve found instruction to make them out of jaw bones, nose bones, or the tarsal bone of a deer foot.
 Just like the knife and sewing needle, it’s merely a process of whittling down the existing bone into the proper shape.

 It turns out that bones aren’t just good for making tools.
 A study from Finland found that ancient people living above the arctic circle often had a scarce supply of firewood to work with.
 To supplement their fires, they would often add animal bones to the mix.
 While bones typically don’t burn very well by themselves, once a fire gets going they can easily catch with the rest of the wood.
 After extensive experimentation, the researchers found that the fire would burn at a slightly lower temperature.
 However, with the addition of bones, the flame would burn brighter and longer.